freddavies/PypeIt/doc/tutorials/hires_howto.rst

 to ask for help, and/or `Submit an issue`_ to Github if you find a bug!

 The following was performed on a Macbook Pro with 16 GB RAM.
-The main reduction took approximately 1 hour and 30 minutes, and the fluxing took an additional 20 minutes.
+The main reduction took a little over 1 hour, and the fluxing took an additional 15-20 minutes.

 Setup
 =====